List of riots in Detroit: 1966

 On August 11, 1966, seven black men who had gathered at Kercheval and Pennsylvania streets were asked by police to disperse.
 Three of them refused.
 One hundred rioters gathered at the intersection.
 Rioting continued for two additional days before a rain system brought it to an end.

 1967

-Violence flared between police and blacks in the early morning hours of July 23, 1967.
+Violence flared between police and black Americans in the early morning hours of July 23, 1967.
 The confrontation was spurred on by a police raid of an unlicensed, after-hours bar in the Near West Side.
 The rioting left 43 dead and 1,189 injured, and resulted in 7,200 arrests and more than 2,000 buildings destroyed.
 It was finally quelled on July 28, 1967.
 Michigan's Army National Guard and the United States Army's 82nd and 101st Airborne Divisions were called in.
 The rioting received extensive media coverage and was part of the "Long, hot summer of 1967".
 Its scale was the worst since the 1863 New York draft riots, even surpassing the 1943 Detroit race riot; it would remain the worst until the 1992 Los Angeles riots, which was also then surpassed by the 2020–2021 United States racial unrest.